koii-network/ezsandbox/Lesson 2/PartIII.md

 ### Uploading a File

+To begin, navigate to the `Lesson 2/file-sharing` folder.

 This time, instead of having an endpoint that directly shares a value, we'll add the value to a file and upload it to IPFS.
 When the upload is successful, you'll receive a content identifier (CID) that can be used to retrieve the file later.

 First let's add the logic to store a file to IPFS.
 In `task/fileUtils/storeFile.js` add the following: